From quiffs to slicked-back looks, hair gel can help you create all kinds of styles. But can hair gel cause hair loss or hair damage?

 Each type of product offers different benefits in terms of hair texture, hold, and appearance.
 If you haven’t used hair products before, experiment with a few different options before choosing your favourite.

-If your hair is falling out in the shower, or you’re seeing more hair shedding on your pillow each morning, your hair gel probably isn’t to blame.
+If your hair is falling out in the shower, or you’re seeing more hair shedding on your pillow each morning, your hair gel probably isn’t to blame for the prolonged hair fall.

 Instead, you’re likely to be one of the millions of men with hereditary hair loss.
 While male pattern baldness is common, it’s not always easy to deal with.
 Our resources are designed to help you navigate the diagnosis and treatment of hair loss.
 Read more: